 Low overall expenses

 Manual cleaning has very low cost.
-Labor is cheap, materials are cheap, and it is very easy to manage.
+There are low expenses for labor and materials, and it is very easy to manage.
 However, the price for manual cleaning can accumulate over time if the production grows.

 Great as a supplement

 Manual cleaning often gets a bad reputation for being unhealthy, ineffective and time consuming.
 However, if you do supplemental manual cleaning of your aniloxes, when you have an automated cleaning system - it is great.
-And necessary if you want the absolute best printing production.
+And it can be necessary if you want the absolute best printing production.

 Manual cleaning – CONS